jmagaram/grocery-list-ng/README.md

 I'm using **Angular**.
 I love the functional nature of React but my first priority was a super solid pixel-perfect UI and wanted to use the official Google Angular Material UI components.
 I also like that Angular provides everything you need in one box and the documentation is pretty good.

 I need offline data sync and decided to try **Firebase**.
 I experimented with AWS Amplify but had a few build problems integrating with Angular.
 Also Amplify doesn't make it easy (or possible) to provide flexible consumer-based authorization rules.

-## Experience log

-I'll keep a running log of comments about what I'm enjoying and finding frustrating as I build this web app.

-### Hassles

-Angular is quite verbose.
-A single component gets split into 3 files.

-Couldn't test firebase security rules using the default Karma Jasmine testing framework; still don't know why.
-Had a lot of hassles attempting to get this working with Mocha and Chai, especially since the firebase SDK examples are in javascript not Typescript.

-### Good stuff

-Angular provides everything I will probably need.

-Really good Angular documentation.

-One-click "preview" sends current build to Firebase with a special preview URL so you can experiment with it before deciding to publish.

-Local emulator and testing tools to fake authentication and make super simple unit tests for building security rules.
-Really well thought through.

-Firebase authorization rules are super flexible.